picobyte/mod4f4/README.md

  # actually (again) the --include=.. argument might be unneccesary (TODO: try without)
 ```

-Create a launcher in steam, using proton experimental pointing to BodySlide
+Create a `BodySlide` launcher in steam, using target `BodySlide.exe` and start in<br>
+`"${HOME}/.steam/steam/steamapps/common/Fallout 4/Data/Tools/BodySlide"`<br>
+Make sure to use proton experimental in the compatibility section.

 ```Bash
 ## Enhanced Vanilla Bodies [18-02-2017]